DevExpress/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemDeleting.md

         }
     }

-Note that the **onItemDeleted** and **onItemDeleting** handlers are not executed if an item is deleted from the data source without using the widget's UI or API.
+Note that the **onItemDeleted** and **onItemDeleting** handlers are not executed if an item is deleted from the data source without using the UI component's UI or API.